 - Nationality: All nationalities

-- Number of Awards: A total of 16 opportunities are available for doctoral studies starting in 2018-19.
+- Number of Scholarships: A total of 16 scholarships are available for doctoral studies starting in 2018-19.

-- The award can be taken in The Carnegie Ph.D.
+- Scholarship can be taken in The Carnegie Ph.D.
 Scholarships can only be held at a Scottish university.
 Tenure outside Scotland is not possible.

 Eligible Countries: Students of all nationalities are eligible to apply.

 - A First-Class Honours degree from a Scottish university is a pre-requisite for consideration for Scholarships.
 This First Class Honours degree must be in a subject related to the field of the proposed doctoral studies.
 Alongside existing graduates, final year undergraduate students expecting to achieve a First-Class Honours degree are also eligible for nomination.Please note that no exemptions are made to this requirement and nominations for students who do not hold a First Class Undergraduate Honours degree will not be accepted, except in faculties which do not award Honours, e.g. Medicine, where the equivalent standard will be expected Where an award is made in advance of graduation, it will be conditional on obtaining a First Class Honours degree.

 - A student who has already commenced study for a research degree (MPhil, Ph.D. or equivalent) is not eligible.